April 4, 1985

 Introduction to Cross-Country Skiing:

 Derek got involved in the sport as a cross training opportunity for hand cycling.
 He adapted quite quickly and enjoys the competition.
-His dreams is simple and requires hours of work – win a medal at the 2022 Paralympic Winter Games.
+His dreams are simple and requires hours of work – win a medal at the 2022 Paralympic Winter Games.

 Prior to his accident in 2006, Derek was enjoying life like any youngster – finished secondary school and was at the height of his motocross career.
 Life changed in a blink of an eye with his accident and he struggled for years trying to adapt to the challenges he now faced.
 Skiing, and being a part of the team, has helped him overcome many obstacles and challenges along the way.
 He still is keen to complete post-secondary education, ideally something in the sports field.
-Outside of skiing he loves snowmobiling, quading and water activities.
+Outside of skiing he loves snowmobiling, quadding and water activities.

 2019 – World Championships, Prince George, B.C.: 4 (biathlon sprint), 5 (cross country middle distance)